-It is more convenient because you do not have to connect to the host where the server runs.
+It is more convenient because you can execute the command from the VQL Shell of Design Studio, the Administration Tool or any other tool; you do not have to connect with SSH to the host where the server runs.

 If you change the amount of memory allocated for the Virtual DataPort server directly in the file, then you have to execute the script

-SET, you do not need to do this but you still have to restart to apply the change.
+SET, you do not need to execute this script (you still have to restart Virtual DataPort to apply the change).

 ; This adds/replaces a property SET <property name:literal> = <value:literal> ; This removes a property SET <property name:literal> = NULL